Bachelor of Human Services (B.H.S.)

 Did you know..

 Already earned your associate degree in human services from UAA?
-Take up to six upper-division courses to help you decide if the accredited Bachelor of Human Services degree program is right for you.
+You can easily transition into the Bachelor of Human Services degree program, which provides additional career opportunities.

 What can you do with a human services degree from UAA?

-Experience diverse pathways to success working in a wide variety of clinical, community,
+UAA human services alumni can pursue diverse pathways to success in a wide variety

 - Master of Social Work